XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Data: 0 bytes

-Checksum: 1 byte - Sum of bytes starting from frame header, result modulo 256
+Checksum: 1 byte - Byte-wise sum from frame header, modulo 256

 MCU Returns

-- This command is used by XU316 to obtain current user-selected configurations such as volume, mode, etc.
+- This command is used by XU316 to get current user-selected volume, mode, and other config

-- Executed after application firmware is loaded and before application startup
+- Executed after application firmware loading and before application startup

-- The application will initialize corresponding parameters based on the returned information
+- Application initializes corresponding parameters based on returned info

 XU316 Sends